 Product Returns Would you like to return a LAUDA product you have purchased to LAUDA?
 For the return of goods, e.g. for repair or due to a complaint, you will need the approval of LAUDA in the form of a Return Material Authorization (RMA) or processing number .
 You can obtain the RMA number from our customer service department at +49 (0) 9343 503 350 or by email service@lauda.de .

 Return address LAUDA DR. R. WOBSER GMBH & CO.
+KG

+Laudaplatz 1 97922 Lauda-Königshofen

+5

+Deutschland/Germany

-KG Laudaplatz 1 97922 Lauda-Königshofen Deutschland/Germany Clearly label your shipment with the RMA number.
+Clearly label your shipment with the RMA number.
 Please also enclose this fully completed declaration.

 RMA number Product serial number

 Customer/operator Contact name

 Contact email Contact telephone

 Zip code Place

 Street & house number

 Additional explanations

-Clearance Declaration

-The customer/operator hereby confirms that the product returned under the above-mentioned RMA number has been carefully emptied and cleaned, that any connections have been sealed to the farthest possible extent, and that there are no explosive, flammable, environmentally hazardous, biohazardous, toxic, radioactive or other hazardous substances in or on the product.
+Clearance Declaration above-mentic that any conn that there are /operator hereby confirms that the product returned under the oned RMA number has been carefully emptied and cleaned, ections have been sealed to the farthest possible extent, and no explosive, flammable, environmentally hazardous, biohazar- dioactive or other hazardous substances in or on the product.

-Place, date Name in block letters Signature
+Name in block letters

+Signature